APJansen/QNMspectral/README.md

 ### Using

 Once it is loaded, one can go to Help->Wolfram Documentation and type in ‘QNMspectral’ to get a usage guide.

-Alternatively, there is a notebook with examples in the same folder, titled ‘QNMspectralExamples.nb’.
+Alternatively, there is a notebook with examples in the main folder, titled ‘QNMspectralExamples.nb’.

 ## Contributing